hperrin/nymph-sudoku/README.md

 Sudoku board.
 The `makeItFun` method will remove squares based on the difficulty set on the game.

+Nymph supplies import and export functionality, which is used to provide the saved games import/export.
+This helps if transitioning from MySQL to Postgres or vice versa.

 The frontend is designed in Angular, which holds the game and UI state.
 It uses Nymph on the frontend to load the saved games.
 When you create a new game, it uses Nymph to run the `generateBoard` and `makeItFun` methods on the backend.
 It